tigerfarm/work/book/AndroidNotify/README.md

 #### Create Twilio Functions.

-+ One Function for the Notify app to register a user identity (Notify binding) to receive notifications.
++ One Function for the Notify app to register a user identity (Notify binding) that is used to send notifications.
 + One to make a Twilio Notify API request to send a notification to the user running the Notify app.

 To create the Functions in the Twilio Console, click [here](https://www.twilio.com/console/functions/manage).